-1997 was the first year that water quality monitoring was undertaken by the Freshwater Biology Group in conjunction with interested residents of Lake Winnisquam.
-The monitoring program was designed to establish a long term database to which future data could be compared.
-Sampling emphasis was placed on four near-shore sampling stations; Sites 10 Waldron Bay, 20 Gilson Cove, 30 Bartlett Cove and 40 Hemlock (Figure 7).
+The year 2000 was the fourth year that water quality monitoring was undertaken by the Freshwater Biology Group in conjunction with the Lake Winnisquam Drive Association.
+The monitoring program was designed to establish a long-term database to which future data could be compared and to identify localized problem areas where future educational and corrective efforts should be focused.
+Sampling emphasis was placed on four near-shore sampling stations; Sites 10 Waldron Bay, 20 Gilson Cove, 30 Bartlett Cove and 40 Hemlock Camp (Figure 9).

-The primary purpose of this report is to discuss results of the 1997 monitoring season with emphasis on current conditions of Lake Winnisquam including the extent of eutrophication and the lake's susceptibility to increasing acid precipitation.
+The primary purpose of this report is to discuss results of the 2000 monitoring season with emphasis on current conditions of Lake Winnisquam including the extent of eutrophication and the lake's susceptibility to increasing acid precipitation.
 This information is part of a large data base of historical and more recent data compiled and entered onto computer files for New Hampshire lakes that include New Hampshire Fish and Game surveys of the 1930's, the surveys conducted by the New Hampshire Water Supply and Pollution Control Commission and the FBG surveys.
 However, care must be taken when comparing current results with early studies.
 Many complications arise due to methodological differences of the various analytical facilities and technological improvements in testing.